luickk/MinimalRoboticsPlatform/README.md

 ## Goal

 The goal is to build a minimalistic robotic platform for embedded projects.
 The idea is to enable applications to run on this kernel with std support as well as a kernel-provided, robotics-specific toolset.
 Such a toolset includes communication, control, state handling, and other critical robotic domains.
 This would enable an ultra-light, simplistic and highly integrated robotic platform.
+The whole project is designed to support multiple boards, as for example a Raspberry Pi or a NVIDIA Jetson Nano.
+To begin with, basic kernel features are implemented on a virtual machine (qemu virt armv7).

+The end product is meant to be a compromise between a Real Time Operating system and a Microcontroller, to offer the best of both worlds on a modern Soc.

 ## Why not Rust?